CaspHenk/Learning_records/pages/rl.md

 $$\max_{\theta} f(\theta),$$

-where $f(\theta)$ is the total fitness.
-Only the performance at the end of the episode is considered, therefore there is no need for gradients, making it practical for discontinuous environment functions.
+where $f(\theta)$ is the fitness.
+One notices that only the cumulative reward at the end of the episode is considered, therefore there is no need for gradients, making it practical for discontinuous environment functions, but also that fine-grain information happening at each step is lost.

 Some components are important to highlight with this method: